ast-grep/ast-grep.github.io/website/guide/rule-config.md

 `language` also specifies how `rule` is interpreted.
 More details below.

 ## `rule`

+In ast-grep, we have three kinds of rules:

+* Atomic rule
+* Relational rule
+* Composite rule

+These three rules can be composed together to create more complex rules.

 Rule is the most interesting part of ast-grep's configuration.
 It defines how the rule behaves and what code will be reported as issues.
 You can learn how to write rule in the [detailed guide](/guide/rule-config/atomic-rule).